AI Governance and Assurance — Restoring Confidence Without Slowing Progress

 Acceptable use policies are necessary — but they are not sufficient on their own.

+Without clear ownership, proportionate controls and ongoing assurance, organisations are left managing AI by instinct rather than intent.
 AI Governance and Assurance is not about slowing innovation or creating bureaucracy.
 It is about restoring confidence — quickly — while creating foundations that support long-term, sustainable AI adoption.

 3. The AI Governance and Assurance Framework

-Effective AI Governance and Assurance is built around clarity of ownership, proportional control, and integration with existing organisational governance — not the creation of entirely new bureaucratic structures.
+Effective AI Governance and Assurance is built around clarity of ownership, proportional control and integration with existing organisational governance — not the creation of entirely new bureaucratic structures.
+At Orr Consulting, we frame AI Governance and Assurance across five practical capability areas.

-3.1 Overall Ownership and Accountability
+3.1 Pillar 1: Overall Ownership and Accountability

 Organisations must clearly define: